Two shops bring blossoms back to Cold Spring

 “Some of them know so much and we have amazing exchanges, and others are just curious.” she says.
 “Children come in and I show them how to put flowers together.
 It’s a social happening in there and I’m happy that I can serve the community.”

 Now in Bloom, at 57 Main St., is open Friday through Sunday from 10 a.m. to 5:30 p.m.
 As of Nov.
 1, it will be located at 66 Main St.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.